fabiomarcullo/Project_1_Climate_Action_Goals/README.md

 ## Data sources
-This project used the database CSV files below to create datasets regarding the trends overtime based on Greenhouse gas emissions for the UN and Canada’s provinces and industries.
-We also used the weather API CSV to create the temperature dataset showing the temperature trends overtime per season for the different provinces based on GHC and temperature.
+This project used the following CSV files below to create datasets regarding the trends overtime based on Greenhouse gas emissions for the UN and Canada’s provinces and industries.
+We also used the weather CSV file to create the temperature dataset showing the temperature trends overtime per season for the different provinces based on GHC and temperature.

  The CSV files solely focus on SDG 13.2 .2” Total Greenhouse emissions per year.”

 -	UN Database for the UN goals CSV file
 - Canada Database for Canada Economic sectors CSV file and Provinces Economic sector CSV file.
-- Kaggle CSV file.
+- Kaggle CSV file for the weather analysis